 As a renowned expert among his peers in the field of missile defense, over the past 30 years, Mr. Ellison is frequently sought after for his expertise by administration, military officials, congressional members, international and national press and policymakers of the United States.
 He has been interviewed by top media outlets in the nation and internationally including but not limited to: BBC, CNN, C-SPAN, FOX News, Wall Street Journal, New York Times, Reuters.
 Mr. Ellison has helped pass over 10 Congressional and State Resolutions on behalf of missile defense.

 Amongst the achievements of Mr. Ellison is the creation and building of two historic missile defense and veteran public memorials.
 One memorial is located at Vandenberg AFB in California honoring President Ronald Reagan and the other located at the Pacific Missile Range Facility in Kauai, Hawaii dedicated with the late Senator Daniel Inouye.
 Mr. Ellison also established the annual “Missile Defender of the Year Award Ceremony.”
 These awards are given to the best United States missile defense soldier, sailor, airman and national guardsmen from each of the military services involved with missile defense.
 The Korea Peninsula Defender of the Year annual award ceremony between the United States and the Republic of Korea was established in Seoul, Korea by Mr. Ellison in 2012 in furthering recognition for United States and Allied missile defense forces.
 The NORAD and US NORTHCOM Missile Warning and Defender of the Year with the United States and Canada were also established by Mr. Ellison in 2013.
+Most recently, Mr. Ellison expanded MDAA's advocacy in Europe with the establishment of the European Missile Defender of the Year Awards Ceremony in 2014.
+The

 Mr. Ellison is also involved with supporting wounded warriors of the United States military, and those with traumatic brain injury.
 In 2011, Mr. Ellison brought the National Football League and the United States Army together on TBI that resulted in a partnership announced in 2012, by the Commissioner of the NFL and the Chief of the United States Army.